Pusch Ridge Wilderness Bypass

 Trail Route Description: The Pusch Ridge Wilderness Bypass is an alternate

 route for trail users to avoid the wilderness area.
-It is also the preferred route for equestrians
+The ATA strongly

 From the Gordon Hirabayashi Trailhead